 Cerys is a Welsh Springer Spaniel.
-Welsh Springer Spaniels are less common, but are know to be friendly, loyal and affectionate.
-Cerys has been in school on a part time basis.
+Welsh Springer Spaniels are less common than English Springer Spaniels, but are known to be friendly, loyal and affectionate.

 There are significant benefits for children to have contact with a dog in school.
 A dog can help to improve confidence and achievement, calm behaviour and support children at risk of emotional or mental health issues.
 At Elmgrove, we recognise the potential benefit of having a dog in school, however, we also understand that it is essential that it is the right dog with the right training in order to safely and successfully work with our children.